ibm-cloud-docs/event-notifications/en-cli.md

       }
       ```

-  - The following example shows the format of the `DestinationConfig` object for Custom Email destination.
+  - The following example shows the format of the `DestinationConfig` object for Custom Email(smtp_custom) destination.

       Process To do the Custom Domain Configuration and Verification: <https://cloud.ibm.com/docs/event-notifications?topic=event-notifications-en-destinations-custom-email#en-destinations-custom-email-verify>